alexharper84/NYTNewsScraper/README.md

 # NYTNewsScraper
-A web scraper that renders and saves articles from New York Times
+A REACT based web scraper that renders and saves articles from New York Times